-Tier Service Relevant codes and description if available (CPT, ICD) Relative Points С Home nursing visits G0162 Skilled services by a registered nurse (RN) for management and evaluation of the plan of care; (the patient's underlying condition or complication requires an RN to ensure that essential non-skilled care achieves its purpose in the home health or hospice setting) Visits by RNs to patients at home for acute or chronic disease 75 С Mobile Clinic Visits CPT Physician Code 99050 Service(s) provided in office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service 99051 Service(s) provided in the office during regularly scheduled evening, weekend or holiday hours, in addition to basic service 99056 Services typically provided in the office, provided out of the office at request of patient, in addition to basic service OR 99201-5; 99211-5 Use POS code 15 with the above codes to signify a services provided in a mobile setting 90 С Paramedic treat and release Paramedic assessment, treatment if appropriate, and discharge of a patient without ambulance transport 75 Service Category 3: Techno ology-Based Outpatient А Texting Texting services provided by the care team to an established patient, parent, or guardian to support care management.
+Tier Service Relevant codes and description if available (CPT, ICD) Definition [source] Where no nationally recognized code exists Relative Points С Home nursing visits G0162 Skilled services by a registered nurse (RN) for management and evaluation of the plan of care; (the patient's underlying condition or complication requires an RN to ensure that essential non-skilled care achieves its purpose in the home health or hospice setting) 75 С Mobile Clinic Visits CPT Physician Code 99050 Service(s) provided in office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service 99051 Service(s) provided in the office during regularly scheduled evening, weekend or holiday hours, in addition to basic service 99056 Services typically provided in the office, provided out of the office at request of patient, in addition to basic service OR 99201-5; 99211-5 Use POS code 15 with the above codes to signify a services provided in a mobile setting 90 С Paramedic treat and release Paramedic assessment, treatment if appropriate, and discharge of a patient without ambulance transport 75 Service Category 3: Techno blogy-Based Outpatient А Texting Texting services provided by the care team to an established patient, parent, or guardian to support care management.
 Cannot focus on administrative tasks such as scheduling appointments.
 Must 1